picketbox/picketbox-quickstarts/drools-authorization/README.md

 	// define a specific protected resource.
 This authorization will be done by Drools.
     .resource("/droolsProtectedResource.jsp", "guest")

 And finally, we define a configuration that matches all application resources and applying for them a constraint that they should require only AUTHENTICATION.
-If you do not use the AUTHENTICATION constraint PicketBox will understand that all resources should be authorized.
+If you do not use the AUTHENTICATION constraint PicketBox will understand that all resources should be authorized too.
 We want authorization only for the droolsProtectedResource.jsp page.

 How to Use